squidfunk/mkdocs-material/docs/plugins/blog.md

           post_url_date_format: yyyy
     ```

-If you want to remove the date from post URLs, e.g. when your blog features
+If you want to remove the date from post URLs, e.g., when your blog features
 mostly evergreen content, you can remove the `date` placeholder from the
 [`post_url_format`][post_url_format] format string.